NIMH-SCCN/callicog/docs/experimental design.md

 ## Summary

 CalliCog provides a fast, easy, yet flexible way to design behavioral experiments.
-This can be achieved over 2 levels as detailed below: writing new protocols, which involves using the in-built web app to create experiments based on pre-made parameters; and writing new tasks and stimuli, which requires basic programming knowledge to create new experiments from scratch.
+This can be achieved with 2 approaches as detailed below: **writing new protocols**, which involves using the in-built web app to create experiments based on pre-made parameters; and **writing new tasks and stimuli**, which requires basic programming knowledge to create new experiments from scratch.

 ### Hierarchy